Home > Sustainability > Society > Social Contribution Activities

 Cooperating in Blood Donation Activities

-We cooperate in blood donation not only within Japan, at locations such as the Global Headquarters and the Hirakata Plant, but also outside of Japan, including the Vietnam Plant, Hong Kong, Philippines, South Africa, and various European countries such as Austria, Spain, and Portugal.
+We cooperate in blood donation not only within Japan, at locations such as the Global Headquarters and the Hirakata Plant, but also outside of Japan, including Spain and Hong Kong.

 Other Social Contribution Activities